LIFE, STYLED

 The color red

-Arguably the most attention-grabbing color on the spectrum, red often signifies passion, excitement, and even adventure.
-Red is a refreshing color that works great as an accent color on a wall or woven in a room with pillows, art, or a sofa as a focal point.
-The many shades of red mean it can fit into various design styles, from contemporary to classic traditional or with a charming rustic look.
-From the brick tones to the bright and flashy accent colors, red covers all the bases of emotions.
-Because it is such a strong color, designers tend to limit its use in a room to not overpower the senses.
+Arguably the most attention grabbing color on the spectrum, red often signifies passion, excitement, and even adventure.
+An invigorating color, red works great as an accent color such as on a wall or woven in a room with pillows, art, or perhaps a sofa as a focal point.
+The many shades of red means it can fit into a wide variety of design styles all the way from contemporary to the classic traditional or a charming rustic look.
+From the brick tones to the bright and flashy accent colors, the color red covers all the bases of emotions.
+Because it is such a strong color, designers tend to limit its use in a room so as not to overpower the senses.

 The color yellow

 Sunshine, joy, and friendliness.
 Yellow can be described using any of these terms.
 Just a few accents of this lovely color will make a space welcoming and upbeat.
-It is also considered a flexible color due to the various shades used to accomplish a design task.
-Pale yellows give off a calm ambiance, and the brighter hues add warmth to a space.
-Because of the differing shades, it is important to select the right one for the space; it needs to integrate with the furniture and other colors you choose to have in the room.
-You can easily bring in a touch of yellow through window treatments, area rugs, artwork, and more.
-Bring your sunshine indoors with some yellow.
+It is also considered a flexible color due to the various shades that can be used to accomplish a design task..
+Pale yellows give off a calm ambiance and the brighter hues add warmth to a space.
+Because of the differing shades it is important to select the right one for the space plus it needs to integrate with the furniture and other colors you chose to have in the room.
+You can easily bring in a touch of yellow through window treatments, area rugs, artwork and more.
+Bring your own sunshine indoors with some yellow.

 The color orange

 Orange is positioned between red and yellow, so it makes sense that it combines the greatest qualities of the two.
-Orange is a robust yet friendly color that works well with others in the spectrum.
+Orange is a robust yet sociable color that works well with others in the spectrum.
 It is an intense color that, like red, can overpower the senses if applied excessively.
-Orange tones can make a great seasonal choice to add a touch of fall in your space with a few pillows, a throw blanket, and even some wall art.
-Using it in areas like a family room or a sunroom works well and brings out fun energy.
-A more muted shade of orange or terracotta color can also be a good option for upholstery, wallpaper, or accent pieces.
+Orange tones can make a great seasonal choice if you want to add a touch of fall in your space with a few pillows, a throw blanket, and even some wall art.
+Using it in areas like a family room or a sunroom works well plus brings out fun energy.
+A more muted shade of orange or terracotta color can also be a good option for upholstery, wallpaper, or accent pieces

 The color green

-Green is a color of nature often associated with growth and newness.
+Green a color of nature, is often associated with growth and newness.
 It gives a sense of stability and security to any space.
-Green communicates harmony and balance, making it a great option for bathrooms and bedrooms.
-Bolder shades like emerald and hunter green bring a touch of luxury to your home, while the more muted tones of olive and sage bring a sense of calmness.
-As with any area of the house, evaluating the primary purpose and function is essential because the answer will help guide your color selection.
-For instance, the home office can use a brighter shade of green in the design to boost energy, but a softer green can work better in a nursery setting where a more serene atmosphere is needed.
+Green communicates harmony and balance making it a great option for areas like the bathroom and bedrooms.
+Bolder shades like emerald and hunter green bring a touch of luxury to your home while the more muted tones of olive and sage bring a sense of calmness.
+As with any area of the home, it is important to evaluate the main purpose and function because the answer will help guide your color selection.
+For instance, the home office can use a brighter shade of green in the design to give a boost of energy but a softer green can work better in a nursery setting where a more serene atmosphere is needed.

 The color purple

-Associated with royalty, purple conveys a sense of luxury but is also considered a color of creativity.
-It is typically seen as an accent color and subtly woven into the design through wallpaper, accent pieces, or even furniture like a sofa.
+Associated with royalty, purple conveys a sense of luxury but it also is considered a color of creativity.
+Typically seen as an accent color and is subtly woven into the design through wallpaper, accent pieces, or even a furniture piece like a sofa.
 It can be combined with colors such as greens or grays to form stunning and sophisticated designs.
-Lighter colors like lavender and heather make a space feel brighter and happier, while darker colors like violet and plum create distinct focus points or depth.
-Because it is associated with fantasy and fairy tales, it is a color that works well for children’s and craft rooms, too.
+Lighter colors like lavender and heather make a space feel brighter and happier, while darker colors like violet and plum create distinct focus points or depth in a space.
+Because it is associated with fantasy, think fairy tales, it is a color that works well for children’s rooms and craft rooms too.

 The color blue

 Located across from red on the color wheel, blue is the opposite of this strong color in many ways.
 It is a color of calm and certainty.
 It is also a versatile color that can be used practically everywhere in the home.
-Blue remains a popular color choice with interior designers.
-It was used for thousands of years by Chinese dynasties and the Greeks, which speaks to its endurance.
-It is a color that can be used to contrast, especially when paired with white or blend in seamlessly with other colors to create harmony.
-For those who enjoy coastal vibes, blue is the natural go-to color to create a sun and sand-relaxed atmosphere in the home.
-The sky’s the limit when you use blue, a true classic.
+Blue remains a popular color choice with interior designers and is one that was used for thousands of years by Chinese dynasties as well as the Greeks which speaks to its endurance.
+It is a color that can be used to have contrast, especially when paired with white or it can blend in seamlessly with other colors to create harmony.
+For those who enjoy coastal vibes, blue is the natural go-to color to create a sun and sand relaxed atmosphere in the home.
+The sky’s the limit when you opt to use blue, a true classic.

 Don’t forget about neutrals

-Though color is often thought of in rainbow terms, neutrals are also a part of the color wheel, including white, black, and gray, and others like tan, beige, and cream.
-Perhaps lacking in the bright and glamorous tint as their more colorful companions, neutrals play a big role in interior design.
-They can accomplish a bold, luxurious look with an emphasis on blacks and dark grays or a more warm and inviting feeling with soft whites and creams, depending on the requirements of the room.
-Neutrals also work well with nature’s materials like wood, glass, and metal, creating elegant designs.
-There is also a simplistic beauty when working with mostly a neutral color palette, especially if a minimalist style is your goal.
-Whether blended with the brightest of colors or standing on their own, never underestimate the power of neutral colors.
+Though color is often thought of in rainbow terms, neutrals are also a part of the color wheel and include white, black, gray as well as others like tan, beige, and cream.
+Perhaps lacking in the bright and glamorous tint as their more colorful companions, neutrals play a big role in the world of interior design.
+They can accomplish a bold, luxurious look with an emphasis of blacks and dark grays or a more warm and inviting feeling with soft whites and creams depending on what are the requirements of the room.
+Neutrals also work well with nature’s materials like wood, glass, and metal creating elegant designs.
+There is also a simplistic beauty when working with mostly a neutral color palette especially if a minimalist style is your goal.
+Whether blended together with the brightest of colors or standing on their own, never underestimate the power of neutral colors.